Chirag-Jani/decentralized-message-sharing-app/README.md

 7. Log in your MetaMask and import the demo accounts to interact with the App.

-As we ran the 'ganache' blockchain locally, ganache provides us 10 account with 1000 ETH in each.
+- As we ran the 'ganache' blockchain locally, ganache provides us 10 account with 1000 ETH in each.

 Addresses and Private Keys will be provided.

 Copy the private key and import the account in your MetaMask.

 For more information [click here](https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/)

+8. Now, your environment is set to run the app and interact with it.